mp619/ELEC70048_HWSW_Verification/Hardware/AHB_peripherals_files/docs/Verification_Plan.md

 # Verification Plan

 Before AHB verification was performed, a plan was formulated testing key points within each digital block according to the specification provided by ARM.
 This includes unit level and formal tests in both the GPIO and VGA.
-After Parity and Dual-Lock-Step were added to each respectively - a top level integration test was performed to ensure coninued compatability with all circuit blocks
+After Parity and Dual-Lock-Step were added to each respectively - a top level integration test was performed to ensure continued compatability with all circuit blocks

 ## Overall Plan
 |     AHB_Peripheral    |     Test Number    |     Name                       |     Description                                                                                                                                |     Verification Type    |     Formal Check Name      |     Pass/Fail                                          |